- Why is a reimbursement being taxed? It is not earned income.

 - CTS expenses that are less than one year old and are waiting to be reconciled on an AggieTravel report are listed on Decision Support Report FIS421.

 - I misunderstood the timeline to submit my report.
 I thought this started for expenses after January 1, 2019.
 Why are you taxing me for expenses incurred in 2018?

 - Communications regarding the migration to an IRS compliant policy consistently stated that beginning January 1, 2019 reports submitted 60 days after the trip end date would create imputed income.
 If you have submitted a report in January that was for a trip that occurred longer than 60 days prior, it is consistent with prior communications that you are receiving imputed income.
-We understand that there are many items coming across colleagues’ desks and the nuance of the implementation date could get blurred.
-The traveler may request a one-time exception to the 60 day policy based on this situation.

 - I did not know about the policy change; why wasn’t this change communicated?

 Every effort was made to ensure travelers and administrative support teams were aware of the campus migration to IRS compliance.
 Below is a list of publications including the information

 > November 27, 2018 - Dateline